guillaumeduhan/ufostories/README.md

 ## 👨‍💻 About the Creator

-I’m Guillaume Duhan, CTO & indie builder.
-I’ve launched many projects using Astro, and this template is the result of several iterations to create SEO-focused web tools.
+I'm Guillaume Duhan, CTO & indie builder.
+I've launched many projects using Astro, and this template is the result of several iterations to create SEO-focused web tools.

 ## 📎 License